cardmix/relayer-setup/INSTALL.md

 # Encoins-relay installation guide

-This guide is written for Ubuntu 22.04.3 LTS.
+This guide is written for a clean Ubuntu 22.04.3 LTS (minimal installation option).
 To install the relayer on another OS, you might need to make some adjustments.

 1. Add ```.local/bin``` folder to path: